 How Much Shrimp Can Dogs Eat?

-Is Shrimp Beneficial for Dogs?
+Is Shrimp Beneficial For Dogs?

-Niacin: This is another vitamin, less commonly known as vitamin B3, and it is an important antioxidant that repairs cells and converts energy into glucose, which produces the energy he needs to function.
-It also helps to maintain healthy hormone levels, and without this vitamin he will suffer fatigue and mental dullness.
+This is another vitamin, less commonly known as vitamin B3, and it is an important antioxidant that repairs cells and converts energy into glucose, which produces the energy he needs to function.
+It also helps to maintain healthy hormone levels, and without this vitamin, he will suffer fatigue and mental dullness.

 Possible Side Effects

-As with any introduction of new food be sure to only feed him a small amount at first, a couple of Shrimp will do, just to ensure that if he does experience any side effects they are kept to a minimum.
+As with any introduction of new food, be sure to only feed him a small amount at first.
+A couple of shrimp will do, just to ensure that if he does experience any side effects, they are kept to a minimum.

 Frequently Asked Questions